Socret360/joint-khmer-word-segmentation-and-pos-tagging/README.md

     },
     "model": {
         "num_stacks": 2, // The number of LSTM layer stacks.
-        "hidden_layers_dim": 100 // The number of units for each hidden LSTM layers.
+        "hidden_layers_dim": 100, // The number of units for each hidden LSTM layers.
+        "max_sentence_length": 687 // The maximum number of characters in a sentence.
     }
 }
 ```